Q&A: BAO Licence renewal fee

 Q7.
 Does the licence renewal fee apply to all deaths?

 No. There are exceptions.
-The fee does not apply to deaths not required to be registered, such as some stillbirths (legally defined as ‘products of conception’ less than 500 grams or gestation of 20 weeks or less).
+The fee does not apply to deaths not required to be registered, such as products of conception that do not constitute a stillbirth under the Vital Statistics Act, 1990 (fetuses that are less than 500 grams in weight or less than 20 weeks of gestation); likewise, it does not apply to cremation, interment or scattering of products of conception.

 Q8.
 Does the BAO licence renewal fee apply to deaths registered outside of Ontario?